Overview

 Rate Limit Exceeded

-When either limiter rejects a request, the API returns a 429 response:
+When either limiter rejects a request, the API returns a429 response:

 Why Two Limiters?

 The global limiter protects the API from general abuse — bots, scrapers, or runaway scripts.
 100 requests per minute is generous for normal usage.
+The upload limiter exists because CSV imports are resource-intensive.
+A single upload can trigger:- Blob storage write (up to 200 MB)

 - CSV parsing and validation